thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 - Default HandBrake profile: x264, RF 20, 1080p output, `.mkv`, AAC audio 128 kbps (DVD uses the same, Blu-ray uses RF 25 at 2160p).
 - Profiles `ffmpeg`, `ffmpeg_nvenc`, and `ffmpeg_qsv` are sample CPU/NVIDIA/Intel QuickSync presets; pick by setting `profile` in `config.json` or via the UI.
 - RF is “constant quality” (lower number = higher quality/larger file).
 The HandBrake UI dropdowns include approximate bitrates as a guide.

+## Versioning
+- Current version: 1.0.0 (defined in `src/version.py` and shown in the UI header).
+- Release notes live in `CHANGELOG.md`; bump `VERSION` and append to the changelog for future updates.

 ## License